fishcus/KAP-manual/en/datasource/import_file.en.md

-### Usage
+### How To

 1. Prepare Data Files

     - Create a new fact table in Hive.
 It is only for the description of data schema.
 Any data inside the fact table will be ignored.

-     > Note: Please don't use partition column on this fact table, or it will cause problems to later data import.
+     > **Note:** Please don't use partition column on this fact table, or it will cause problems to later data import.

     - Prepare a few data files that can be loaded into the Hive fact table.

     - As a test, try to copy the data files to the storage location of the Hive table, then query from Hive command line.
 The query result should contain the records from the data files.

 2. Create Model and Cube

    - With the above Hive fact table, create a model as usual.
 Please refer to [the model design guide](../data_modeling.en.md) for more information.

-     > Note: Please don't use lookup table in the model yet.
+> **Note:** Please don't use lookup table in the model yet.
 It is not supported at the moment.

    - Create a cube based on the model above.
 Please refer to [the cube guide](../cube/create_cube.en.md) for more information.